Taikodani Inari-jinja Shrine 太皷谷稲成神社

 A red torii tunnel shows you the way

-From the cluster of small, pretty shrines at the base, you ascend a path that zig-zags up the hillside through a virtual tunnel of red wooden torii, the traditional simple gate of Shinto shrines.
+From the pure water of the Tsuwano River, at the base of the castle mountain, you ascend a path that zig-zags up the hillside through a virtual tunnel of red wooden torii, the traditional simple gate of Shinto shrines.

-On the way up, you pass numerous tiny shrines populated with white fox figurines, the messengers of the Inari deity, historically tied to the rice harvest.
+On the way up, you pass numerous tiny shrines populated with white fox figurines, believed to be the messengers of the Inari deity, historically tied to the rice harvest.
 Once at the top, you enter a large platform surrounded by colorful buildings and dotted with pine trees.

 Ceremony and ritual

 Oharai, the purification rituals, take place throughout the day in the great main hall with its massive shimenawa, a rice straw rope that marks sacred space.